bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% endsi_step %}

 {% si_step connect to the Crazyflie; connect-pc-client %}
-* In the Crazyflie client, click the “Connect” button in top left corner.
+* In the Crazyflie client click the “Scan” button in top left corner.
+The radio settings for you Crazyflie is displayed in the drop-down list.
-* In the connect dialog, click the “Scan” button.
-The radio settings for you Crazyflie is displayed.
+* Choose your Crazyflie from the drop-down list.

-{% img Connect dialog; wide; /images/getting-started/SwPic9Final.png %}
+{% img Connect dialog; wide; /images/getting-started/connect_to_the_crazyflie.PNG %}
 * Click the “Connect” button.

 Now that you have connected your Crazyflie to your client, telemetry data